mapbox/dynamodb-touch/readme.md

   if (err) throw err;
 });

-// query dynmodb, sending events for each result touch.some({
+// query dynamodb, sending events for each result touch.some({
   KeyConditions: {
     id: {